 - Clear snow from drainage areas: storm drains and catch basins can often get clogged with snow — if you can do so safely, clearing snow from these areas can help keep water away from your home.

 - Rearrange your storage: in case water does get into your basement, be sure to keep any valuables, chemicals, or anything else you'd like to keep dry off the floor.

-- Don't try to do too much: getting on ladders or your roof at any time of the year is a risky proposition, even more so when there is snow involved.
-Clearing snow and gutters is important in the prevention of water damage, but be sure to use a professional to handle any dangerous situations.
+- Do not try to do too much: getting on ladders or your roof at any time of the year is a risky proposition, even more so when there is snow involved.
+Clearing snow and gutters is important in the prevention of water damage but be sure to use a professional to handle any dangerous situations.

-Just remember, if being attacked by the Abdominal Snowmelt this winter, the Heroes from SERVPRO North Kanawha and Teays Valley can save you and your home fast then you can say “Yukon Cornelius!”
+Just remember, if being attacked by the Abominable Snowmelt this winter, the Heroes from SERVPRO North Kanawha and Teays Valley can save you and your home faster than you can say “Yukon Cornelius!”